Hadarki1997/Permissions-library/README.md

 dependencies {
 	        implementation 'com.github.Hadarki1997:Permissions-library:Tag'
 	}
-Usage
-Basic Setup
-**Add required permissions in
-Write it in github format , cause i want to copy it ChatGPT
-Certainly!
-Here's the README formatted for GitHub:

-markdown
-Copy code
 # Permission_Library

 A simple Android library that simplifies the process of requesting runtime permissions.
 This library utilizes the `ActivityResultRegistry` for modern permission handling, ensuring a smooth integration into your Android applications.